StickmanJack/team-3/README.md

 # G3 Daily Briefing

-> Provides users with a daily briefing of weather and other info
+> Provides users with a daily briefing of weather and other info.
+The home page allows the user to enter a name, goal for the day, and zipcode.
+The zipcode is passed to the weather API that returns weather data for that zipcode.
+The home page Displays the current condtions, a quote of the day fetched from another API, and the user's input goal of the day.
+> The Weather Details page displays more detailed current conditions plus an hourly forecast.
+The 5-Day page shows the expected weather for the next five days

 ## Build Setup